joshubah93/Market-Analysis-of-a-DVD-rental-store/README.md

 # Market analysis of a DVD rental store.

-> This repo contains all the files and work of a rental store using SQL
+> This repo contains all the files, images and workflow of a rental store.

 [![forthebadge](images/badge/made-with-postgresql.svg)]()